L400-RTI/Training-material/modules/01 - Introduction.md

 - Delayed detection due to improper windowing or federation configuration
 - Unnecessary costs from unfiltered ingestion or redundant triggers

-Getting implementation right is not a bonus—it’s foundational to making RTI reliable, scalable, and cost-effective.
+Getting implementation right is not a bonus—it’s foundational to making Real-Time Intelligence reliable, scalable, and cost-effective.

 #### What to Expect in This Course

 You’ll learn not only how to configure services, but also:

 - When to use them—and when not to
-- How to structure stateful logic for durable alerting
+- How to structure stateful logic for durable aleReal-Time Intelligenceng
 - How to monitor behavior in-flight and post-execution
 - Where common pitfalls lie, and how to avoid or mitigate them